-Dell’s XPS range has always been the place to go for premium ultraportables, and they’re some of the best Dell laptops you can get.
-But if you're looking at machine to get lots of work done, your probably considering the Dell XPS 15 vs XPS 17 – the bigger models give you more working space.
+Dell’s XPS range of laptops has always been the place to go for premium ultraportables, and they’re some of the best Dell laptops you can get.
+But if you're looking at machine to get lots of work done in 2022 then you're probably considering the Dell XPS 15 vs XPS 17 – the bigger models give you more working space.

 They’re both jacks of all trades and proud of it, the sort of thing you can happily whip out at the coffee shop before taking home for some snuggly streaming.
 The Dell XPS 13 might be the most slim and agile in the XPS range, but the 15-inch and 17-inch options cram more into their larger silver or black frames while retaining the portability that is the hallmark of the series.